-Task 6: Contingency Plan If Project Maintenance Is Needed The proposed project is designed to be self-maintaining; it will be physically and biologically monitored for two seasons post-construction for achieving and maintaining the intended goal for all the constructed elements to include being self-maintaining, and to provide quantitative and qualitative data to help inform and make this determination.
-However, in the unlikely event post-project conditions exceed monitoring thresholds, maintenance may be necessary.
-PCFWWRA and PWA will attend meetings with the appropriate resource agencies, including CDFW, to determine if a maintenance action is warranted and what that action would be.
+Task 5.7: Contingency Plan if Project Maintenance is Needed The proposed project is designed to be self-maintaining.
+However, if post-project conditions exceed monitoring thresholds then maintenance may be necessary.
+PCFWWRA and PWA will attend meetings with the appropriate resource agencies, including CDFW, to determine if a maintenance action is warranted.
 If action is warranted, PWA will provide construction oversight.
-PCFWWRA will coordinate all permitting and project coordination, and the contractor responsible for replanting will provide additional plants and services.
+PCFWWRA will coordinate all permitting and project coordination.
+If necessary, heavy equipment or laborers may perform temporary periodic intervention to maintain or enhance the functional use of the channel and habitat features.